Hypervisor development for security analysis

 What is included?

-• Training materials (slides and sample code) will be shared 2-3 weeks before the class.
+• Course materials (slides and sample code) will be shared 2-3 weeks before the class.

 • Recording will be available shortly after the end of each day.